Fellowship Prerequisites

 This 100% virtually delivered program requires regular video-conferences and realtime sharing of video.
 A robust high speed internet connection is essential.

-Many health facilities provide internet access, yet often certain websites and services are arbitrarily blocked or restricted.
-This may make video conferencing difficult or impossible.
-Similarly, archiving and accessing images using educational platforms like Sonoclip Share may be impossible on hospital-provided wifi.
+While many health facilities provide internet access, often certain websites and services are arbitrarily restricted.
+This can make video conferencing difficult or impossible.
+Similarly, archiving and accessing images using educational platforms like SonoClipShare.com may be impossible on hospital-provided wifi.

-It is important to have access to a reliable internet connection without restrictions.
-This can be a challenge in certain isolated locations, and several of our fellows have switched to satellite-based internet as a result.
-We encourage you to be aware of these limitations and know your options prior to applying.
+It is critical to have access to a reliable internet connection without restrictions.
+This can be a challenge in isolated locations, and several of our fellows have switched to satellite-based internet as a result.
+Consider these potential limitations and understand your options prior to applying.

 3